kdave123/bestFitLine-algo-kd/README.md

 Which Algorithm calculates best "best fit line"?

-Depends on which algorithm results are predicting results accurately.
+Depends on which algorithm results are predicting results accurately for provided data set.

 Program:
 1. Sample 2-dimentional data